 - LRV is the value of mA Output Process Variable represented by an output of 4 mA.
-The default value for LRV depends on the setting of mA Output Process Variable. - URV is the value of mA Output Process Variable represented by an output of 20 mA.
+The default value for LRV depends on the setting of mA Output Process Variable.
+Enter LRV in the measurement units that are configured for mA Output Process Variable. - URV is the value of mA Output Process Variable represented by an output of 20 mA.
 The default value for URV depends on the setting of mA Output Process Variable.
 Enter URV in the measurement units that are configured for mA Output Process Variable.